Donkey Punch (2008 film): Influences

 Blackburn commented that films including those by Nick Love, and The Descent, helped pave the way for Donkey Punch.
-He stated he was inspired by Sam Peckinpah, Roman Polanski, Straw Dogs, Rosemary's Baby, George Romero's Dawn of the Dead and John Carpenter.
+He stated he was inspired by Sam Peckinpah, Roman Polanski, Straw Dogs, Rosemary's Baby, George A. Romero's Dawn of the Dead and John Carpenter.

 The Philadelphia Inquirer compared Blackburn's work to films including filmmaker Peter Berg’s Very Bad Things and director Phillip Noyce’s Dead Calm.
 The Los Angeles Times additionally compared Blackburn’s work to Dead Calm as well as director Roman Polanski’s Knife in the Water.
 The A.V.
 Club observed that the movie appeared similar to Knife In The Water and Dead Calm, but with actors similar to those from The Real World.
 The San Diego Union-Tribune characterized it as a slasher film.
 Rex Reed of The New York Observer likened the plot of the film to And Then There Were None by Agatha Christie.